 About the parameter

-Thyroxin (T4) is formed in thyroid and released into bloodstream, passing a complex regulating mechanism.
+Thyroxin (T4) is formed in thyroid and released into the bloodstream, passing a complex regulating mechanism.
 Thyroxin is bound to several carrier proteins such as albumin, pre-albumin and other specific binding proteins.
-Thyroid diseases with abnormal hormone concentrations mainly occurs to animals with an higher age.
+Thyroid diseases with abnormal hormone concentrations mainly effect older animals.

 Increased – or decreased, respectively – concentration levels of thyroid hormones such as Thyroxin (T4) lead towards numerous organic disorders.
-Thyroid hyperfunction occurs mainly to cats, whereas thyroid hypofunction affects all species.
+Thyroid hyperfunction effect mainly cats, whereas thyroid hypofunction affects all species.

 Method / Measurement range

-The Eurolyser solo T4-vet analysis is a homogenous enzyme immunoassay.
-By help of 8-anilino-1-naphtalin acid sulfur (ANS) the bound T4 is seperated from its natural binding proteins.
-The so from blood seperated thyroxin competes with a thyroxin bound to a glucose-6-phosphat dehydrogenase to form a specific connector.
-GAPDH activity at 340nm is associated with the total thyroxin concentration in blood.
+The Eurolyser solo T4 VET analysis is a homogenous enzyme immunoassay.
+By help of 8-anilino-1-naphtalene acid sulfur (ANS) the bound T4 is seperated from its natural binding proteins.
+The thyroxin seperated from blood competes with a thyroxin bound to a glucose-6-phosphat dehydrogenase to form a specific connector.
+GAPDH activity at 340 nm is associated with the total thyroxin concentration in blood.
 If T4 is absent in the blood sample the enzyme activity is inhibited by binding of a specific antibody.